yanshouwang/camerax/camerax_platform_interface/README.md

 # camerax_platform_interface

-A new Flutter plugin project.
+A common platform interface for the camerax plugin.

 ## Getting Started